This post may contain affiliate links. Please read our disclosure policy.

 • The crushed red pepper flakes don’t make the soup particularly spicy, so feel free to add more in as needed or leave them out altogether.
 Use hot Italian sausage if you want even more heat.

-What to serve with this recipe
+What to serve with this soup

-• This soup is quite rich, but feel free to go all out and serve it with a slice of Garlic Bread!
+• This soup is quite filling, but feel free to go all out and serve it with a slice of Garlic Bread!
 I would.
 Of course, a dinner roll or slice of bread works too.
 Try sourdough.

 • For a lighter option, a side salad would pair well.
 Try one with my homemade Caesar, Ranch, or Balsamic dressing.